Meeting a psychologist for an assessment of Intrusive thoughts

 Your clinician, during the assessment, will ask about some or all of the following.

-- Do you worry that something bad might happen because you forgot to do something?
+- Do you worry that something terrible might happen because you forgot to do something?

 - Do you clean excessively?